Sign In

 On December 23, 2021, FDA granted Lagevrio Emergency Use Authorization (EUA)

-The Administration for Strategic Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services (HHS) oversees the fair and equitable allocation of Lagevrio to jurisdiction health departments, Test to Treat sites, long-term care providers, and some health centers funded by the Health Resources and Services Administration.
-This medication is provided for free by the U.S. government.
+From December 2021 to November 10, 2023, the Administration for Strategic Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services (HHS) supported the fair and equitable distribution of Lagevrio to jurisdiction health departments, pharmacies, Test to Treat sites, long-term care providers, and some health care centers funded by the Health Resources and Services Administration.
+The medication was provided for free by the U.S. government (USG).

-Jurisdiction health departments, pharmacy partners, and other central partners distribute product to dispensing sites across the nation, and the distributor ships product directly to sites, which include pharmacies, doctors’ offices, clinics, hospitals, urgent care centers, and local health departments.
+Jurisdiction health departments, pharmacy partners, and other central partners assisted with distribution of the product to dispensing sites across the nation, and the distributer shipped the product directly to sites which included pharmacies, doctors’ offices, clinics, hospitals, urgent care centers, and local health departments.

 Lagevrio FDA EUA Resources